COSCUP/coscup2011-src/en/api/index.md

 ## API Documentation

 COSCUP 2011 website provide following **read-only** JSON-P APIs for your application to access.
 Since they are provided in JSON-P, they are useful in client-side web applications too &mdash; just add the `callback` parameter.
+You many also utilize Cross-Origin Resource Sharing if the browser targeted supports it. `Access-Control-Allow-Origin: *` is added to HTTP header to all URLs.

 You may contact <timdream@gmail.com> if there is any questions regarding APIs.